jedipunkz/jedipunkz/README.md

 ## About me

-I've been working as an infrastructure engineer for a long time and now I'm working as an SRE or aws cloud engineer.
-I like to find and introduce new technologies.
+I’m an experienced infrastructure engineer who’s now diving into the world of DevOps, SRE and AWS cloud engineering.
+I’m always on the lookout for cool new tech to explore and introduce into my work.

 See my blog: https://jedipunkz.github.io/